White House says rise in health costs slower, Obamacare a factor

 It said the law has contributed to slower growth in healthcare prices because of a provision that reduces overpayments of the Medicare program for the elderly to private insurers and medical providers.
 Reforms that have cut the rates at which people are re-admitted to hospital have also helped, it said.

-But a spokesmen for U.S. House of Representatives Speaker John Boehner, a Republican from Ohio, said in response that a January study by the Centers for Medicare and Medicaid Services cited the recession, rather than the health law, as responsible for slow growth in health spending.

-"The government's non-partisan actuaries report this is the result of the terrible economy under President Obama, not his health care law," Boehner press secretary Brendan Buck said in an email.
-"The White House is, in effect, celebrating its own failure to create jobs."

-The CEA report coincides with the administration's struggles since the October 1 rollout of online insurance exchanges, or marketplaces, under the Affordable Care Act, which was passed in 2010.
-Technical problems with the website HealthCare.gov, the main portal for enrollment, have fueled calls to delay the program and given fodder to Republican Party critics who have repeatedly tried to scrap what is a landmark domestic policy achievement for Obama and his Democratic Party.
+The report coincides with the administration's struggles since the Oct.
+1 rollout of online insurance exchanges, or marketplaces, under the Affordable Care Act, which was passed in 2010.
+Technical problems with the website HealthCare.gov, the main portal for enrollment, have fueled calls to delay the program and given fodder to Republican Party critics who have repeatedly tried to scrap what is Obama's main domestic policy achievement.

 The White House said that healthcare price inflation is also at its lowest rate in 50 years, about 1 percent on a year-over-year basis based on the personal consumption expenditure index.